HELGA ZEPP-LAROUCHE TO LIVING MEMORIAL CONFERENCE

 The former Afghan President, Hamid Karzai, had already stated at a conference in New Delhi in March, that the only way Afghanistan can be pacified is by making it a hub of trade and commerce for the New Silk Road connection between Asia and Europe.
 The President of India, Pranab Mukherjee, was just in China for a four-day visit, and also concluded many, many deals.
 He made a beautiful speech referring to the long, ancient cultural collaboration and exchange between China and India.
 He said, “If our two nations,” which are the biggest in the world in terms of population, together more than 2.5 billion people, “If our two countries work together, there is nothing we cannot accomplish on this Earth.”

 So, you have right now two completely different sets of policies.
 The trans-Atlantic world is in fear of losing its unipolar control and is preparing for war; however, people in Europe are freaking out about it.
 There is much discussion about ending the sanctions against Russia.
-The has voted to end the sanctions.
+The French National Assembly has voted to end the sanctions.
 Just yesterday, a commission of the French Senate also voted against sanctions.
 Italian Prime Minister Matteo Renzi is against sanctions, and he is going in June to the St. Petersburg economic summit, which is clearly not what the United States would like to see.
 In Germany, half (or even more) of the country is in favor of ending the sanctions.
 And right now, people realize they have to make a choice: Do they stay in the war machine in the trans-Atlantic world, or do they side with those countries which represent the future?

 The Branching Point